New report: Premature baby births have increased

 - Burnet County: D+

-"We know that the cost of living in Austin is becoming incredibly high," said Stangland.
+"We know that the cost of living in Austin is becoming incredibly high," Stangland said.
 "So more and more families are having to move further out of Austin.
 And we know that the further you get out of the city, the longer you have to travel to prenatal care."

-"If women do not have access to quality, prenatal, preventive and postpartum care, we do worry that this might impact maternal health outcomes here in Texas," said Stangland.
+"If women do not have access to quality, prenatal, preventive and postpartum care, we do worry that this might impact maternal health outcomes here in Texas," Stangland said.

 Stangland said changes need to be made.

-"We need to extend Medicaid here in Texas so moms have the access to care during their pregnancy and a full year postpartum," she added.
+"We need to extend Medicaid here in Texas so moms have the access to care during their pregnancy and a full year postpartum," she said.

 Because being able to avoid something like what Mosleey went through is ideal.